- Work with FCNL

 70 years of witness in Washington has shown us that when people talk to their representatives, change happens.
 A recent survey of hundreds of Congressional staff conducted by the Congressional Management Foundation confirms that in-person lobby meetings with constituents are the most effective way to influence the policy decisions of their members.
 That's why FCNL has been building our program to empower grassroots advocacy in order to foster congressional champions for peace and justice.

-Advocacy Teams were founded in June, 2015, recognizing this need for deep, relationship-drive constituent advocacy.
+Advocacy Teams were founded in June, 2015, recognizing this need for deep, relationship-driven constituent advocacy.
 There are now dozens of teams with hundreds of people around the country.

 What You'll Do